 The Symplicity Career Services Management (CSM) system is a password-protected, web-based program through which students and graduates can search for ongoing live job postings.

 Symplicity is used by many schools, employers, and associations.
 Each organization has its own system with its own unique URL and login.
 If you have previously used Symplicity to register for events hosted by other institutions (e.g., the Consortium's Symplicity used for Public Interest Career Day at UCLA Law), please note that you will not be able to use the same account information to log in to our Symplicity site.

 External Job Search Websites

 The Career Services Offices regularly maintains job search websites.
 They are organized categorically by practice area or field.
 The list includes websites with live job postings and also helpful information.

 We support student and alumni who would like to apply to judges nationwide for postgraduate judicial clerkships.

 + - Judge Advocate General (JAG)

 The Career Services Office has compiled recruitment information for the U.S. Army, Navy, Air Force, Marine, and Coast Guard.
 The spreadsheet provides an overview of what the candidate should do before they apply, the application process, the steps the candidate should take after he/she is accepted, and other tips.
 Please note: This information is subject change at any time.

-Contact a counselor to inquire about up-to-date JAG recruiter contact information
+Contact the Assistant Director to inquire about up-to-date JAG recruiter contact information.

 + - Legal Career Alternatives (Non-Attorney)